 Who We Are

-Women and men working together towards parity, diversity, and inclusion
+Together working towards parity, diversity, and inclusion

 The alarming statistics on the number of women in senior management positions or on Boards are what motivated the founding of Women in Governance (WiG) in 2010.
-The mission of our non-profit organization is to support women in their career advancement and leadership development; with our Parity CertificationTM, we also support organizations working to close the gender gap in the workplace while accounting for the multiple impacts of diversity in women’s career advancement.
+The mission of our organization is to support women in their career advancement and leadership development; with our Parity CertificationTM, we also support organizations working to close the gender gap in the workplace while accounting for the multiple impacts of diversity in women’s career advancement.

 More about us